Yokohama-e

 "Yokohama pictures" (横浜絵, Yokohama-e) are Japanese woodblock prints depicting non-East Asian foreigners and scenes in the port city of Yokohama.

+History

 The port of Yokohama was opened to foreigners in 1859, and ukiyo-e artists, primarily of the Utagawa school, produced more than 800 different woodblock prints in response to a general curiosity about these strangers.
 The production of yokohama-e ceased in the 1880s.

+Artists

 The most prolific artists working in this genre were Utagawa Yoshitora, Utagawa Yoshikazu, Utagawa Sadahide, Utagawa Yoshiiku, Utagawa Yoshimori, Utagawa Hiroshige II, Utagawa Hiroshige III, Utagawa Yoshitoyo, and Utagawa Yoshitomi.